 We are currently an "emerging growth company," as defined in the Jumpstart Our Business Startups Act.
 For so long as we remain an emerging growth company, we are permitted, and intend, to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth companies.
 These exemptions include reduced disclosure obligations regarding executive compensation and exemptions from the requirements of holding a non-binding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved, not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act and not being required to comply with any requirement that may be adopted by the PCAOB regarding mandatory audit firm rotation or a supplement to the auditor's report providing additional information about the audit and the financial statements.
 In this prospectus, we have not included all of the executive compensation related information that would be required if we were not an emerging growth company.
-We cannot predict whether investors will find the Class A common stock less attractive as a result, there may be a less active trading market, and more volatile trading price, for Class A common stock.
+We cannot predict whether investors will find the Class A common stock less attractive if we rely on these exemptions.
+If some investors find the Class A common stock less attractive as a result, there may be a less active trading market, and more volatile trading price, for Class A common stock.